willroy/pokemaker/README.md

 Version 3.1 of Pokemaker

-Pokemaker is an app designed to aid development of my pokemon game that it is in development.
+Pokemaker is an app designed to aid development of my pokemon game.

-It will include the following features, that will be used for the game to allow interaction with a world:
+It will include the following features, that will be used in the game to allow user world interaction:

 Map visual design;
 Z-Index mapping;